adenger/subpred4/reports/03_matrices/03_matrices.md

 The same plot for the test dataset looks almost identical, but the combined plot was misleading because the orange dots were on top of blue dots.
 A high overlap does not seem to have much of a negative impact on classification performance with our multi-output SVMs.

-### Score distribution

-TODO Max, min, hist

 ## Issues & TODOs

+- Only 32/288 GO terms available as classes, most of them relatively abstract
+  - Try lower threshold (e.g. only 15 unique proteins per class) to get more GO terms/classes
+  - Line plot with number of classes depending on threshold of unique samples per class
+  - Histogram of F1 scores at different thresholds (unique samples per class)
 - Adjacency matrix is not working for ML score correlation calculation, since no two go terms in the ML dataset are direct descendants of each other.
   - Come up with other GO graph-based similarity score, like distance of closest common ancestor
-- Try lower overlap threshold to get more GO pairs for machine learning
-  - Line plot with number of classes vs. unique samples per class
 - At the moment, we are using all 1600 feature dimensions and that is not the model we would use in practice.
   - ML models with automatic feature selection and/or PCA.
 - Tanimoto matrices are not usable for ML comparison